 Your child can only be registered with a Club if they live within a limited travel time of the Club's Academy location.
-As a player registered in the Foundation Phase your child must live within 60 minutes of the Club's Academy.
-These journey time allowances increase in the next phase (Youth Development) to 90 minutes.
+As a player registered in the Youth Development Phase, your child must reside within 90 minutes of the Club's Academy.
 The only exceptions to this is where an Academy Player joins a Category One Academy and is offered the Full-time Training Model (FTTM).
 This can only be offered for the U14 to U16 age groups, or where the young person is geographically disadvantaged, then he may be registered with his nearest club.